JOIN TEAM CALINA

 After law school, Calina sat the bar in Georgia and went into immigration law and international business law, developing a deep understanding of the United States immigration system.
 She went on to practice in personal injury and catastrophic workers’ compensation before joining KF Law.
 In her current role, Calina works primarily in family law, helping families through one of the most difficult times in their lives while ensuring the best possible outcome for children in these challenging situations.
 She is a member of the State Bar of Georgia and admitted to practice in the State Courts of Georgia, the Georgia Court of Appeals and the Supreme Court of Georgia.
 She practices regularly before the Superior Courts of Cobb, Fulton, Fayette, Coweta, Spalding, Cherokee, Gwinnett, and DeKalb Counties.

-Calina lives in Atlanta with her wife, Liz, and her children, Sidney, 13, and Isaac, 5, and a new baby on the way.
+Calina lives in Atlanta with her wife, Liz, and her children, Sidney, 13, and Isaac, 5.
 Calina is running for Congress for her children’s future—she knows it’s time to introduce some common sense to our federal government.
 It’s time to think toward our future when it comes to education, fiscal responsibility, and drastic overreach.
 It’s time to work on the issues that matter, to stop passing massive omnibus bills, and to re-evaluate how Washington thinks.

 As your Congresswoman, Calina will fight for parents, for children, and most importantly, for you.